What Is Probate and How Can a Probate Lawyer Help?

 - After all creditors are paid, and any disputes are resolved, the executor and court will distribute assets among beneficiaries as per the decedent's will, finalizing the probate process.

 The probate process can be overwhelming and confusing for those unfamiliar with it, but our probate lawyers in Dallas will take the stress off of your shoulders and prepare you for the probate process.
-Unlike some other states, a decedent can direct the executor to pursue either independent or dependent estate administration.

 Independent administration involves the court less, enabling the executor to take care of steps such as paying debts without consulting or informing the probate court.
 In contrast, dependent administration requires the executor to work more closely with the probate court.